rizemon/jaft/README.md

   --sftp SFTP_PORT      Port number used for SFTP.
 Default: 2222 --ftp FTP_PORT        Port number used for FTP.
 Default: 2121 --smb SMB_PORT        Port number used for SMB.
-Default: 4455 --nc NC_PORT          Port number used for NC.
-Default: 4444
+Default: 4455
 ```

 ## Protocols supported